wca5061/Driver-Constructor-Analysis/README.md

-# F1 Driver–Constructor Separation (DCSI) – Teammate README
+# F1 Driver–Constructor Separation (DCSI) – README

 This README shows you **exactly** how to run the project end-to-end in the right order with the correct files, environment variables, and expected outputs.
 Follow it line-by-line.